Please don't forget to read Usage part of each element.

 Indicate the name of the step.
 Use clear and concise labels to facilitate user's understanding (e.g.: delivery method, document upload)

-Provides an additional hint about the progression, depending on its location, it can have 3 states:
+Provides an additional hint about the progression, depending on its location.

 Displays the step number and status.